santosh-gh/DevOps/Git/README.md

 - Github Flow

 GitFlow (Feature Based Development)
 GitFlow involves creating multiple levels of branching off of master where changes to feature branches are only periodically merged all the way back to master to trigger a release.

-Main branches
+- Main branches
 The central repo holds two main branches with an infinite lifetime master — contains production-ready code develop — is continuous integration branch

-Supporting branches
+- upporting branches
 In addition to the master and develop, GitFlow uses a variety of supporting branches with a limited lifetime, they get removed eventually.

 Feature branches — These branches help parallel development between team members, ease the tracking of features.
 Should branch off from develop, must merge back into develop.

 Release branches — Release branches support the preparation of a new production release.
 Use release branches to work on a particular release (multiple features).
 May branch off from develop, must merge back into develop and master.

 Hotfix branches — Hotfix branches are very much like release branches, these are created to fix live unplanned production issues.
 Maybe branched off from the corresponding tag on the master branch that marks the production version, must merge back into develop and master.

 # Branches